lancershield/docs/docs/vuln-db/high/Improper-Upgradeability.md

 ## 📝 Description

 - Improper upgradeability refers to flaws in upgradable smart contract systems (e.g., proxy patterns) where either the storage layout is misaligned between proxy and implementation, or the upgrade logic is left exposed to unauthorized parties.
-- This can cause **storage collisions**, **logic corruption**, or even **complete loss of control** over the proxy contract.
+- This can cause storage collisions, logic corruption, or even complete loss of control over the proxy contract.
-  -Improper handling of `delegatecall` or `admin` storage slots is especially dangerous in patterns like UUPS and Transparent proxies if not implemented using hardened libraries.
+- Improper handling of `delegatecall` or `admin` storage slots is especially dangerous in patterns like UUPS and Transparent proxies if not implemented using hardened libraries.

 ## 🚨 Vulnerable Code